Diocese of Belleville: 1900 to 1950

-Pope Pius X appointed Reverend Henry J. Althoff as bishop of Belleville in 1913 to replace Janssen.
-In July 1927.
-Atholl banned female parishioners from receiving communion if they were wearing makeup, sleeveless tops or low-cut tops.
+Pope Pius X appointed Henry J. Althoff as bishop of Belleville in 1913 to replace Janssen.
+In July 1927, Atholl banned female parishioners from receiving communion if they were wearing makeup, sleeveless tops, or low-cut tops.

 In 1937, Althoff forbade church-sponsored gambling in the diocese, encouraging Catholics to support their parishes by direct contribution rather than parish parties and festivals.
 Later that year, he banned dancing the night before a holy day.
-Since New Years Day was a holy day, that meant no dancing on New Year's Eve.
+Since New Year's Day was a holy day, that meant no dancing on New Year's Eve.
+Althoff died in 1947 after a 20-year tenure as bishop.
+Pope Pius XII that same year named Albert Zuroweste as the next bishop of Belleville.